wp-plugins/wp-fjqgrid/readme.txt

 * There are security issues.
 Probably should limit access to logged-in users
 * The fields render and size are set to a default, possible but not easy to set them for each field
 * No decode/pull down lists available
+* Must insert dates in format YYYY-MM-DD HH:MM and numbers with DOT decimal separator and NO thousand separator
 * CRUD edit/delete/insert does not check for errors! simply refuse to work...
 * (all these will be fixed in future releases, but until now...)